 I had crazy confidence in the word of mouth I had built in the past few years, and I knew that coming back home to where it all began was the right move for me.
 I was lucky enough to still be at the first job I ever had (a super cute luncheonette in my hometown called Star Confectionary!) to help me jump into running my own business.
 I started to realize that, in order for people to take me seriously, I needed to take myself seriously, too!
 I slowly started weeding out the things that weren’t serving me as a photographer so I could really start to focus on what I loved shooting.
 The saying “fake it until you make it” is literally what I ran my life around.
 I joked super hard about “being in the office” until I realized one day – no seriously, you ARE in the office, drowning in emails with thousands of files to edit!
 Things began to piece together until I looked around and saw the beautiful name I was building myself – brick by brick, piece by piece – entirely on my own.

 As a whole, owning your own business is much more difficult than you think!
-I run my work schedule around my boyfriend Kevin’s because it gives my life the structure that I need.
+I run my work schedule around Kevin’s because it gives my life the structure that I need.
 I spend a TON of hours on my computer answering emails, working on timelines with my couples, scheduling, booking, and ordering – and that doesn’t even cover the half of it!
 I’m always culling, editing, uploading, and backing up files to ensure I have a great system in place.
 But, I do love working from home, contrary to what it may seem.
 I love that I get to work in pajamas all day, have phone meetings from my bath tub (I may have done this once or twice, I promise it’s not a super common thing) and just overall allow myself to go at the pace that I choose.
 I love the organized chaos that my life is, and it allows me to pour myself into every bit of my work – from my styling, to my packaging, to my branding and the overall experience I give to my clients to help them see how much I truly value them.

 But what is it really like being my own boss and owning my own photography business?